ryim/Newcastle-University-Off-Campus-Access/README.md

 Once this is done, the script will create a process in the background.
 This process checks to see if the browser is still running, once a minute.
 If the browser is closed, then the process will kill the SOCKS tunnel without you having to do anything.

 ## Accessing Rocket via an SSH connection from outside the university
+Rocket does not accept SSH connections from elsewhere on the internet, but AIDAN, one of NU's web-facing servers, does.
+One can connect to AIDAN via SSH, then SSH from AIDAN into Rocket.

 1. Get access to an SSH client or a unix terminal.
 Examples are available below.
+   * Preferred for Windows users: Download and install PuTTY from https://www.putty.org
-   * There is an SSH client in RAS `https://services.ncl.ac.uk/itservice/core-services/software/ras/`
+   * There is an SSH client in RAS https://services.ncl.ac.uk/itservice/core-services/software/ras/
-   * Linux Subsystem for Windows has a terminal which is capable of supporting SSH `https://www.illuminiastudios.com/dev-diaries/ssh-on-windows-subsystem-for-linux/`
+   * Linux Subsystem for Windows has a terminal which is capable of supporting SSH https://www.illuminiastudios.com/dev-diaries/ssh-on-windows-subsystem-for-linux/
    * Almost all Linux distributions come with SSH built in.
 1. Launch the client/terminal and enter the following, replacing `username` with your Newcastle University username.
    ```